henry1758f/OpenVINO_Demo_Kit/Readme.md

 * [Model Downloader](#model-downloader)
 * * * *
 # Getting Start
-This project support for the Intel OpenVINO Toolkits installed on Ubuntu 18.04, for the begining, please install the Intel OpenVINO Toolkits (version 2020.3) in default directory, following the steps from the [install guide](https://docs.openvinotoolkit.org/2020.3/_docs_install_guides_installing_openvino_linux.html#install-openvino).
-After the installation, clone this repository to your home directory by using terminal command.
+This project support Intel OpenVINO Toolkits installed on Ubuntu 18.04 allows you to quick-running OpenVINO's Demos, please follow the steps form the [install guide](https://docs.openvinotoolkit.org/2020.3/_docs_install_guides_installing_openvino_linux.html#install-openvino), install Intel OpenVINO Toolkits (version 2020.3) at default path, After the installation, clone this repository to your home directory by using terminal command.

     cd ~